-This super food has large amounts of plant hormones and essential oils, which give celery a very characteristic smell.
+Celery, the superfood has large amounts of plant hormones and essential oils, which give celery a very characteristic smell.

+We have numerous wonder plants, which we rave about today and celery tops the list.
 This plant has been popular down the ages and now it has the world ranting about its medicinal properties.

-Stalks of this plant are served along with alcoholic drinks as it curbs hangovers.
+Stalks of this plant are served along with alcoholic drinks as it cures hangovers.
 It can be chewed on along with a dip or even by itself; it takes a little while to get used to the aromatic taste.

 The phthalides in celery bring down high blood pressure.